Freedom of Information (FOI) and your rights

 You can get certain information, including personal information we hold about you, without following a formal process under the FOI Act.

-Please contact the FOI Coordinator on 1800 800 110 or by email at email@example.com to find out whether the information you seek can be provided to you outside the FOI Act.
+You may contact the FOI team by email at firstname.lastname@example.org to find out whether the information you seek can be provided to you outside the FOI Act.

 How to make a request